 The gigantic development, located 40 km from the city center of Riyadh, will include a wide range of entertainment facilities.
 Visitors to Qiddiya Project will enjoy six groups of entertainment facilities: amusement parks, sports facilities, car and bike racing areas, snow and water parks, natural attractions, and cultural and heritage events.

-Work should start in 2018 and the project is set to open to the public in 2022.
+Work on the project has started in 2018 and Qiddiya Project is set to open to the public in 2022.
 The main objective of the project is to provide an extraordinary entertainment destination for Saudi people.
 It is expected to create more than 22,000 jobs in the Kingdom by the end of 2030.

 Red Sea Project

-This project is one of the most prominent parts in the big plan to diversify the economy.
-Creating a new image for Saudi beaches as a place for sun and fun, this project presents a new adventure to the kingdom.
+The Red Sea Project is one of the most prominent parts in the big plan to diversify the economy.
+Creating a new image for Saudi beaches as a place for sun and fun, this red sea project presents a new adventure to the kingdom.

 Authorities are already relaxing rules on entertainment, concerts and film screenings have drawn thousands of people over the past year, and generated a very nice revenue.
 So, beach resorts are a logical next step; especially considering that the kingdom already has an abundance of sandy shores across the Red Sea.

-The Red Sea Project is expected to create around 35,000 jobs and contribute 15 billion riyals to the nation’s GDP when it is completed.
+The Red Sea Project is expected to create around 35,000 jobs and contribute 15 billion Saudi Riyals to the nation’s GDP when it is completed.

 New tourist visa

-The Saudi Press Agency (SPA) has reported that all details about the new tourist visa will be announced by the end of quarter 1 of 2018.
+The Saudi Press Agency (SPA) has reported that all details about the new tourist visa will be announced in good time.
 And that arrangements are carried out to lay down the standards on which the issuance of the tourist visa regulations will be based.

 The Saudi Commission for Tourism and National Heritage (SCTH) will announce those details after the approval by the commission’s board of directors.
 SCTH is currently preparing to launch the tourist visa in coordination with the ministries of interior and foreign affairs.